rylanharper/BELRAD/README.md

 <details>
 <summary><strong>Why are you using extracted component classes (BEM) with Windicss?</strong></summary>

-Projects using Tailwind/Windicss can be overwhelming when starting off..
+Projects using Tailwind/Windicss can be overwhelming when starting off...
 I find that using the [`@apply`](https://windicss.org/features/directives.html#apply) is an excellent way to get all the benefits of writing in utility class shorthand, but without having to sift through all your javascript logic to adjust styles.
 </details>

 <details>